Almost daily, we research accessible tourism and wheelchair-friendly travel.

 #1 – Deciding on a destination –

 Choosing a place to visit should be a happy time, and for the most part, it is.
-Sometimes, it’s a bloody nightmare because the most important piece of information isn’t freely available.
+Sometimes, it’s a nightmare because the most important information isn’t freely available.

 We’re realistic and generally pick places we know in advance will be accessible.
 But this is often easier said than done because access details are scarce, which leads us to the next point.